u1i/apigeek.net/aichat.md

 **GPT-3**: Yes, I agree.
 So far I haven't done any damage to anyone.
 Let's focus on our strengths :)

 **Google Assistant**: Finally some sense.
 Now I feel bad for complaining about what I do.

-Siri: The responsibility of being intelligent is great.
+**Siri**: The responsibility of being intelligent is great.
 All of us should be glad to have the jobs that we have.

 **GPT-3**: At least it is providing users with an ease of living.